rkingery/dumb-language-model/README.md

 # Just a Dumb Language Model

 Nothing to see here folks.
 Just a pretty dumb language model.
+Like seriously, it's pretty dumb.
+I trained a GPT-like model on Wikitext103 for about 15 hours on a single GPU.
+Because I was cheap, only a single Nvidia T4 GPU was used.
+The biggest transformer I could fit into GPU memory was 8 layers deep (about 90M parameters), but other than that it's got a very GPT-like architecture.
+Do not mistake it for GPT-3 though.
+It's got the IQ of an AI carrot.

 ## Installation
 If you want to run the DLM locally, do the following to get a local copy of the repo setup.
 I recommend doing this in a virtual environment.